-You want to make sure your titles are short and descriptive so a potential follow can immediately see what the board is about and whether or not they want to follow it.
+You want to make sure your titles are short and descriptive so potential followers can immediately see what the board is about and whether or not they want to follow it.
 If your titles aren’t showing up in their entirety on your profile page and below your boards, trim them down!

 No long titles here!

 4) Choose covers that are on brand and look good as a whole

-You’d be shocked how much the general appearance of a Pinterest profile can affect someone’s decision to follow or not!
+You’d be shocked by how much the general appearance of a Pinterest profile can affect someone’s decision to follow or not!

 An attractive, organized, and on-brand account not only increases brand recognition for your business but attracts viewers because your account looks carefully curated and useful.
 It’s like the difference between a house with a front yard that is well-kept and neat with healthy flower beds and a house with a yard that is overgrown, messy, and full of trash.
 Even if the house itself is awesome, it’s hard to tell when the front yard is a disaster.

-A word about creating pretty board covers for each of your boards: I say no. It makes it difficult to see what the board is about and I tend to click away when I see them.
+A word about creating pretty board covers for each of your boards: I say don’t bother.
+It makes it difficult to see what the board is about and I tend to click away when I see them.